compas-dev/compas/docs/tutorial/rpc.rst

 Through ``Xfunc``, COMPAS provides a mechanism for calling Python functions through a separately launched subprocess.

-A drawback of the ``Xfunc`` mechanism is that evey call launches a new Python (sub)process with all the overhead that that entails.
+A drawback of the ``Xfunc`` mechanism is that every call launches a new Python (sub)process with all the overhead that that entails.
 For infrequent calls to long-running processes this is not an issue.
 However, for frequent calls to function that are expected to run quickly, this is not ideal.